stevotron/php-class-Err/README.md

 ```

 The Organisation ID and User ID will now be stored in the log.
-All submitted array values are typecast as strings.
+If a submitted key already exists, it will be overwritten.
 To retrieve extra log data use `Err::getLogData()`.